scattana/zipfs-law/README.md

 (bag-of-words model) and plots word frequency (y-axis) versus word rank (x-axis).

-To visualize the inverse relationship, logorithmic scaling was used; however, the _zipf_ function permits the disabiling of log scaling through an option parameter (log=False).
+To visualize the inverse relationship, logorithmic scaling was used; however, the _zipf_ function permits the disabiling of log scaling through an optional parameter, `log=False`.

 Note: disabling the _log_ parameter will make the graphs very difficult to analyze, because every text has a disproportionate number of words whose count is one (i.e. they only appear once in the text).
 These are often obscure words or references to specific people or places, and as such, they act as outliers in the non-logorithmic graph.

 By using log scaling, the inverse relationship **is evident through a linear relationship between the scaled y and x axes** The presence of a linear relationship confirms Zipf's Law, while its absense would disprove the Law.

 From **Figure 1** (below), it is clear all five English texts confirm Zipf's Law (with only slight deviations from the linear relationship on the extreme ends of